Unity Events and Delegates Guide for beginners

 Custom Unity Event tutorial without Delegates

-Let’s create a custom event which is called when escape key is press and displays a message saying “Event happened” when the event occurs.
+Let’s create a custom event which is called when escape key is pressed, and displays a message saying “Event happened” when the event occurs.

 Here is the Final code